geelen/glenmaddern.com/src/lib/articles/icss.md

 }
 ```

 It's up to the particular loader to decide what each `import` actually *does*, but by capturing a dependency from the JS to the asset files, we've gained a new capability.
 For example, we don't have to hand-code exactly what the URL of the image file will be in production, we can just point to it locally.
-In fact, the loader responsible for the PNG file could pre-process the image by running it through an optimiser, then revision-stamp it, move it to an asset directory, and return the URL.
+In fact, the loader responsible for the PNG file could pre-process the image by running it through an optimiser, then revision-stamp it, move it to an asset directory or a CDN, and return the URL.
 And indeed, that's what Webpack's [image-loader](https://github.com/tcoopman/image-webpack-loader) and [file-loader](https://github.com/webpack/file-loader) combine to do, and it works really well.

 But what about the CSS in that previous example?
 We're relying on *convention* that `main-nav.css` defines a class `MainNav` and `MainNav_Logo`, just the same as we used to rely on a convention for the URL to the PNG.
-We don't need to.
+We can do better.

 #### What if a CSS file could export variables?